 Table 3 includes the results from the IV model.
 While our baseline model included all counties with at least three CO_2 and yield observation, the wind IV furthermore requires that the upwind county has at least three CO_2 and yield observations, which further limits our dataset.
 The table therefore first replicates the panel results for the same set of counties in the top row - columns (b) and (c) - before the IV results are shown in the bottom row to ensure that any possible differences are driven by the IV setup and not sample composition.
-As described in the modeling section, any possible feedback would downward bias our estimates, i.e., higher yields through increased photosynthesis removes CO2 from the atmosphere and thereby implies a negative correlation.
-We would therefore expect the coefficient to increase when we instrument by upwind CO2 levels, which is indeed the case.
+As described in the modeling section, any possible feedback would downward bias our estimates, i.e., higher yields through increased photosynthesis removes CO_2 from the atmosphere and thereby implies a negative correlation.
+We would therefore expect the coefficient to increase when we instrument by upwind CO_2 levels, which is indeed the case.
 Compared to the OLS panel estimates, the coefficients are larger for corn, soybeans, and winter wheat by 36%, 65%, 19%, respectively when averaging across columns (b) and (c).
 The effect is robust to dropping observations with a less strong upwind relationship (under 1000 hours upwind per growing season).
+At the same time, limiting our dataset further to counties with even more consistent wind patterns (where the upwind county is even more frequently the same county) shifts the sample area towards the drier western part of the US where there is a strong north-south wind pattern in the Great Plains, and thus becomes less representative of average conditions in the US.

 Table 4 shows the results of the spatial first differences model, which directly isolates variation between neighboring counties.
 We see consistently positive coefficients-both for annual shocks as well as cross-sectional average levels, the latter being shown in Table A1.
-The magnitudes are smaller than the panel and IV estimates, but in each case the fertilization effect is largest with winter wheat.
+The magnitudes are smaller than the panel and IV estimates, especially for winter wheat, but still the fertilization effect remains largest for winter wheat.
 The spatial first difference approach clearly shows that the results are not driven by regional anomalies in a year, which would difference out and cause the results to vanish.
 At the same time, we have infrequent satellite readings over random points in a county in each year, and the spatial first difference approach will therefore amplify measurement error as it differences out the common signal for two neighboring counties and hence suffers from attenuation bias.
+We therefore choose the panel model as our baseline model.